2024 Scholarships - Suffolk County | CampusReel

 2024 Suffolk County Scholarships

 Suffolk County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 84% of Suffolk County residents in Massachusetts over the age of 25 have graduated with a professional degree - 12% have completed high school.
+Despite high costs, 14% of Suffolk County residents in New York over the age of 25 have graduated with a professional degree - 31% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Suffolk County residents in Massachusetts will continue to need help paying for college.
-16,253 men and 16,504 women are enrolled in grades 9-12 while 29,367 men 36,327 women are currently undergraduates in college.
+It’s clear that Suffolk County residents in New York will continue to need help paying for college.
+48,314 men and 44,627 women are enrolled in grades 9-12 while 36,547 men 43,209 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Suffolk County residents and can help pay for school in a variety of ways.
 Suffolk County scholarships, whether they are exclusively available to Suffolk County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Suffolk County residents.

 How much total award money and scholarships are available for Suffolk County residents?